vitalab/vitalab.github.io/deep-learning/_posts/2018-01-27-CRNN-hyperspectral-classification.md

 **Strong points**
 *  Recurrent layers can handle variable-length input sequences.
 *  The small number of images needed.
-*  Easy to understand the extract information in the convolutional layers.
+*  Easy to understand the extracted information in the convolutional layers.

 ### In the future
 They want to explore the semi-supervised deep learning techniques for hyperspectral image classification.